DE0CH/velarium/docs/ib/ib_docs.md

 # Criterion E

 ## Demonstration of Success Criteria

+My client has said that I've met all the success criteria (See Appendix Meeting #3 Transcript).
+Here are some screenshots for demonstration.

 ### 1.1.
 Admins and Editors can upload paper and add tags
 ![Add Paper](img/add%20paper.png)